-Mission: FDI is the global voice of the dental profession and works with its member organizations to improve the oral health of people worldwide.
+FDI is the leading global voice of the dental profession, working with members to improve oral health worldwide.

-Commitment to members: as a federation of national dental associations and other specialist groups, FDI commits to ensuring our members’ interests are represented at the global level to help support their efforts at a national level.
-We do this through active involvement in the worldwide community of dentists, engagement with UN agencies, governments and other international partners to improve oral health by acting as a catalyst for positive change.
+Commitment to members: As a federation of national dental associations and other specialist groups, we are committed to ensuring our members’ interests are represented at the global level and to bolstering their efforts at the national level.

-Integrity: FDI’s integrity is reflected in its respect for moral values, commitments, due diligence and constancy of its methods.
-As the authentic voice of dentistry, our work is pertinent, apt and driven by the greater good of dentists and the public at large.
+Integrity: We are steadfast in our respect for moral values, accountability to commitments, due diligence, and constancy of methods.
+As the authentic voice of the dental profession, our work is pertinent, apt, and driven by the greater good of the dental profession and the public at large.

-Ethical behaviour: FDI adheres to the highest moral principles and an ethical code of behaviour guides our mission and the ways in which we work.
-We respect the rights, dignity and equality of each individual, act with fairness and reject all forms of discrimination and injustice.
-We emphasize that the International Principles of Ethics for the Dental Profession should be considered as guidelines for every dentist and members of dental teams.
+Ethical behaviour: An ethical code of behaviour guides our mission and the ways in which we work.
+We respect the rights, dignity, and equality of each individual, act with fairness, and reject all forms of discrimination and injustice.
+We emphasize that the International Principles of Ethics for the Dental Profession should be guidelines for every dentist and members of dental teams.